Lambosaurus/STM32X/Docs/FLASH.md

 uint32_t data[] = { 0x00000001, 0x00000002, 0x00000003, 0x00000004 };
 FLASH_Write(address, data, sizeof(data));
 ```
-Take care with writes, They do not have to cover an entire page, but they must **NOT** cross page boundaries.
+When writing to flash you do not have to cover an entire page, but they must **NOT** cross page boundaries.
 In this way: data can be written to flash piecemeal.

-## Board
+# Board

 The module is dependant on no definitions within `board.h`